KitenokGene/obedbrawl/README.md

 ## How to play?
 - Install pycryptodome module from pip
 - Note: you CAN'T use Sroyzi Brawl's IPA for obedbrawl
 - Then you must patch "Brawl Stars" library in the .IPA file.
-Find "game.brawlstarsgame.com" and replace it with your ip (don't change length, set them to null bytes) in any Hex editor (example: HxD)
+Find "game.brawlstarsgame.com" and replace it with your ip (don't change length, set unused bytes to 00) in any Hex editor (i prefer HxD)
--

 ## Disclaimer
 This server is not made for production environment!
 However, you can use forks such as [ObiadBrawl](https://github.com/Super-brawl-team/Obiad-Brawl)